Zoom & Resizing Text

 - Use CSS, rather than tables, for layout.

 - Define font sizes and text container dimensions in relative units, such as ems, rems, percents, or named font sizes.
 Avoid explicitly defining the width and height of containers in pixels.

 - When scripting, calculate the size and position of elements such that they scale with text size.

-- While WCAG 2.0 does not give a mandate a minimum font size, it is best that developers use generous, legible font sizes.
+- While WCAG 2 does not give a mandate for a minimum font size, it is best that developers use generous, legible font sizes.

-- Provide sufficent space between columns of text to mitigate the risk of text overflowing their containers.
+- Provide sufficient space between columns of text to mitigate the risk of text overflowing their containers.

 - If images of text must be used, the text should be at least 18pt (24px).